 Becoming a future homeowner

-While the idea of home is usually a comforting one (after all, where else does one feel safe enough to, dare I say it, poop?), the process of procuring a home is a little less sunshine and rainbows, and a little more filing and crying.
+While the idea of home is usually a comforting one, the process of buying a home is a little less sunshine and rainbows, and a little more filing and crying.

 What You Will Need

 While there are exceptions, conventional loans have the following requirements:

 - Down payment (about 20% of the price of the home)